bhurstGH/shoplist-live/README.md

 Now that you have a friend (or even if you don't), click the Add List button.
 Simply enter a name for your list and add any connections from the drop to list to automatically share the list with them.

 Slight caveat: There is no friend request implementation currently available.
 You can add anyone and they can add you, but you won't see who has added you unless you add them back manually.
+It really works more like a contacts list in your phone as opposed to a two way friends list.

 ### Your first list

-By now, you should see your shiney new list.
+By now, you should see your shiny new list.
 The edit button allows you to change the list's name and who the members are, if you happened to have changed your mind.
 Clicking elsewhere on the list will take you to it.

 Here, you can start adding items.
 The enter key or the plus sign next to the back arrow button at the bottom both work.
 The shopping cart and credit card/checkout button are not currently implemented.
 Eventually they will select all items and checkout/delete purchased items, respectively.